Rape and killing of Dalit woman shocks India, draws outrage

 According to the government, police registered 33,658 cases of rape in 2017 — an average of 92 per day and a 35% jump from 2012.
 About 10,000 of the reported victims were children.
 The real figure is believed to be far higher due to the stigma of sexual violence.

-Associated Press video journalist Shonal Ganguly contributed to this report.
+Associated Press videojournalist Shonal Ganguly contributed to this report.